spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 ## Install Markdown Package

-We will be using this [markdown package](https://ankiweb.net/shared/info/162313389).
+We will be using the [Power Format Pack](https://ankiweb.net/shared/info/162313389) package.

 #### 1. Add the Markdown package to Anki